strombergdev/pixelview-docs/docs/setup-other.md

 + [Adjust color settings](#adjustcolorsettings)
 + [Troubleshooting](#troubleshooting)

+Contact us to get login details.

 ## Getting Started <a name = "getting_started"></a>

+- Setup an SRT Caller stream
+- Enter the server details you get from us

 - Connect SDI, ethernet and power.
 - Login using the link written on the backside of the box.

+svag
+turbo -
+kamkedja

 ## View the Stream <a name = "viewstream"></a>
 The simplest way to view the stream is using the "Web link with embedded password”.
 This link has everything embedded so just send it to your clients and they will see the stream immediately.